brighthr/CaesarCipherKata/README.md

 crack("QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD") -> 23
 ```

-A positive shift value indicates a right shift, and a negative value indicates a left shift.
-The `crack` function should always return the value as a right shift.
+* A positive shift value indicates a right shift, and a negative value indicates a left shift.

-## Resources
+* A simple word list file, `wordlist.txt`, is provided.
+You may find it useful when implementing the `crack` method!

-* A simple word list file is provided, named `wordlist.txt`.
-You may find it useful when implementing the `crack` function!
+* The `crack` method could return a right shift or a left value (it's up to you!).
 * The [Wikipedia page](https://en.wikipedia.org/wiki/Caesar_cipher) has further information which you may find useful.